KidkArolis/jetpack/docs/01-configuration-options.md

 }
 ```

-### jetpack/webpack
+### jetpack/rspack

-An export of the webpack module used by jetpack.
-Useful to access webpack's plugins, etc.
+An export of the rspack module used by jetpack.
+Useful to access rspack's plugins, etc.

 ### jetpack/postcss-\*